stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Sermon Outline
 - Context
 - Older Brother
-a. “became angry and refused to go in”
-b.
-“I’ve been slaving for you and never disobeyed”
-c. “so I could celebrate with my friends”
+a.“became angry and refused to go in” b.“I’ve been slaving for you and never disobeyed” c.“so I could celebrate with my friends”
 - Father

 ## Q&A